Unfortunately, there’s no class in our school system called “Learning how to love yourself.” Wouldn’t that be great if we all took a class like that?

 The minute you see how badly you really talk to yourself, you can be more self-aware about your words moving forward.
 Remember that the way you’re thinking isn’t often what’s real.

 You can’t learn how to love yourself if you don’t surround yourself with the right people.
-So, stay as far away from them as you can and surround yourself with only positive people who lift you.
-[Read: Best lesson to live by: Surround yourself with positive people]
+So, stay as far away from the toxic and bad ones as you can and surround yourself with only positive people who lift you.
+[Read: Best lesson to live by – Why you should surround yourself with positive people]

 There is always, always something to be grateful for.
 Even if it’s just the roof over your head, food on your table, and a bed to sleep on, hey, that’s more than most of the people in the world have.
 When you’re in a state of appreciation, it’s more difficult to hate yourself.

-Gratitude is a far stronger emotion than all the negativity you’re feeling towards yourself so use that to your advantage!
-[Read: How to build self-confidence – 16 ways to realize you’re worth it]
+Gratitude is a far stronger emotion than all the negativity you’re feeling towards yourself, so use that to your advantage!
+[Read: How to be grateful – The most authentic ways to feel and express it]

 Remember, learning how to love yourself won’t happen overnight.
 The older you are, the more past programming you are going to have to undo.
 So there’s no reason for you to rush learning how to love yourself.